Natanhel/Taboola/README.md

 Token.json is needed in order to use with credentails.json from google console to generate a secret and view the spreadsheet.

-I do not provide it since it is a breach.
+I do not provide it since it is a breach. files were added as an example.

 Connection configuration to MySQL can be found under utils/my_sql_connection